 Is It Good for Your Sleeping Position?

-The Brooklyn Aurora mattress is one of the coolest mattresses that we’ve tested.
+The Brooklyn Aurora Luxe mattress is one of the coolest mattresses that we’ve tested.
 Not only does it contain proprietary cooling technology, but we could feel the difference between it and other mattresses.
-From the moment we touched the Aurora, we enjoyed the refreshingly cool mattress surface.
+From the moment we touched the Aurora Luxe, we enjoyed the refreshingly cool mattress surface.

 Will It Support Your Body Type?

-The Brooklyn Aurora has different weight limits depending on the mattress firmness:
+The Brooklyn Aurora Luxe has different weight limits depending on the mattress firmness:

-- Medium: Ideal weight is up to 225 pounds per side of the bed.
+- Medium: Ideal weight is up to 225 lbs. per side of the bed.

-- Firm: Ideal weight is up to 250 pounds per side of the bed.
+- Firm: Ideal weight is up to 250 lbs. per side of the bed.

 When finding the right mattress for your body weight, it’s important to understand that mattresses feel softer to heavier people and firmer to lighter people.
 A foam that might feel supportive to a lighter person can cause excess sinkage for someone who’s heavier.

-Though the Aurora is not made with heavy people in mind, it has all of the things plus-size people need in a mattress: it has thick foam layers, it’s cooling, and very durable.
+Though the Aurora Luxe is not made with heavy people in mind, it has all of the things plus-size people need in a mattress: It has thick foam layers, it’s cooling, and very durable.